cashcraft2/startup/notes.md

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

+I learned that Caddy is what we will be using to act as a gateway to the different services and host our web application files.
+Basically all I did in this step was `ssh` into my server, and change the `Caddyfile` to use my domain.

+I used the following to `ssh` into my server:
+`ssh -i [key pair file] ubuntu@[yourdomainnamehere]`

+I edited the `Caddyfile` using the following:
+`vi Caddyfile`

+We replaced port 80 with the domain name as well as modified the other Caddy rules to the domain name.
+Finally, we restarted Caddy so that the changes would take effect.

+Now our webpage is using HTTPS rather than HTTP.

 ## HTML

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
 The links between the three views work great using the `a` element.